-Title IX of the Educational Amendments of 1972, 20 USC Sections 1681 et seq., prohibits discrimination on the basis of sex in schools, whether in academics or athletics.
+Title IX of the Education Amendments of 1972, 20 USC Sections 1681 et seq., prohibits discrimination on the basis of sex in schools, whether in academics or athletics.
 In furtherance of Title IX, Nova Southeastern University has adopted a Title IX Compliance Policy.
 It is the university's policy that no student enrolled at NSU shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subject to discrimination under any educational program or activity receiving federal financial assistance.
+In addition, the university has adopted a comprehensive sexual misconduct policy that addresses sexual harassment, discrimination, assault, and other related violations involving sex/gender and can be found at www.nova.edu/studentaffairs/index.html.

-The Title IX coordinator at NSU is Gay Holliday, associate dean of student affairs, who can be reached at (954) 262-7280.
-Students are entitled to file a grievance or complaint with the Office of the Title IX Coordinator if they perceive they have been a victim of discrimination on the basis of sex.
-The grievance procedure is available from the Office of the Title IX Coordinator, Rosenthal Room 112.
+The Title IX coordinator at NSU is Gay Holliday, associate dean of student affairs, who can be reached at (954) 262-7281.
+Students are entitled to file a grievance or complaint with the Office of the Title IX Coordinator if they perceive they have been a victim of sexual misconduct or discrimination on the basis of sex.
+The grievance procedure is available from the Office of the Title IX Coordinator, Rosenthal Room 112, and is outlined in the sexual misconduct policy.